GhiwaDaccache/cadence/README.md

 - This project uses the [Django framework](https://www.djangoproject.com/) for backend development.
 Django is a powerful tool for Python web development, handling routing, database management, authentication, and API creation.
 It helps developers build sturdy and scalable server-side applications with ease.
 - For persistent storage, the app uses [Secure Store](https://docs.expo.dev/versions/latest/sdk/securestore/), allowing data to be stored locally on the device.
 - To track the runner's pace, the app uses the [Expo Location](https://docs.expo.dev/versions/latest/sdk/location/) library which supports both Android, and iOS.
-- To enhance user experience, the app uses an OpenAI endpoint, leveraging the capabilities of the gpt-3.5-turbo-instruct model.
+- To enhance user experience, the app uses an [OpenAI](https://openai.com/) endpoint, leveraging the capabilities of the gpt-3.5-turbo-instruct model.
 This AI-driven feature provides users with assistance on their runs, progress, and cadence.
+- To play music, Cadence uses [Spotify](https://developer.spotify.com/documentation/web-api) APIs to get music data, create playlists, get songs recommendations, and most importantly play music.

 <br><br>
 <!-- UI UX -->